dimsemenov/PhotoSwipe/website/documentation/faq.md

 Also, you may join my [email newsletter](http://dimsemenov.com/subscribe.html?i=pswp) (sent 3-4 times a year), follow [@PhotoSwipe on Twitter](http://twitter.com/photoswipe), and star/watch [PhotoSwipe on GitHub](https://github.com/dimsemenov/PhotoSwipe/).

-It's very important to keep PhotoSwipe updated, especially during the beta period.

 ### <a name="wordpress-release"></a> When WordPress plugin will be released?

-Plugin is under development and will be released in early-mid 2015.
-You may [subscribe here](http://dimsemenov.com/subscribe.html?i=pswp-wp) to get notified.
+Plugin is under development and will be released in 2015.
+To get notified [subscribe to my newsletter](http://dimsemenov.com/subscribe.html?i=pswp-wp).

 ### <a name="can-i-use-in-theme"></a> I want to use PhotoSwipe in WordPress/Magento/Joomla... template, can I?